lmariani17/yugioh-challenge/README.md

 ## Authentication
 The authorization system to access endpoint information was developed with Laravel Sanctum.
 It's provides a featherweight authentication system token based APIs.
+To generate an API token:
+- Check or create a user.
+For this you can use the `Get users collection` or `Store user` endpoint.
+- Use the endpoint `Create API token` and copy the generated token.
+- Replace the example token with the one generated on the rest of the endpoints.